tl-its-umich-edu/canvas-course-manager-next/README.md

         different from the value of the `LTI_PLATFORM_URL` key.
      5. Add to the `CANVAS_API_CLIENT_ID` variable value the API key copied earlier (in step 16).
      6. Add to the `CANVAS_API_SECRET` variable value the secret copied earlier (in step 17).
+     7. Add to the `CANVAS_ADMIN_API_TOKEN` key the API token copied earlier (in step 20).
+     8. Configure invitation API settings.
+The invitation API used by CCM is currently based on Cirrus Identity services.
+Provide values for each of the following keys:
+        1. `INVITATION_API_URL`
+        2. `INVITATION_API_KEY`
+        3. `INVITATION_API_SECRET`
+        4. `INVITATION_API_ENTITY_ID`
+        5. `INVITATION_API_SPONSOR_NAME` — Note that this is an email address, which Cirrus uses to identify the sponsor's name.

 ##### Build, start, and run application

-21. Build and start the application with docker-compose.
+24. Build and start the application with docker-compose.
      1. `docker-compose build`
      2. `docker-compose up`
-22. Add the CCM LTI tool to a course.
+25. Add the CCM LTI tool to a course.
      1. Course home page → "Settings" → "Apps" tab → "View App Configurations" button.
          Alternatively, if working in the Canvas test environment, go to (https://canvas-test.it.umich.edu/courses/nnnnnn/settings/configurations),